 it is sufficient to color the edges of $K_s$ in red and blue so that it has no red $K_m$ and no blue $K_n$.
 Equivalently, it is sufficient to decompose $K_s$ into two subgraphs with no isomorphic copies of $K_m$ in the first one and no isomorphic copies of $K_n$ in the second one.

-For example, the subgraphs in the decomposition of $K_5$ on the diagram has no monochromatic triangles; the latter implies that $r(3,3)\ge 6$.
+For example, the subgraphs in the decomposition of $K_5$ in the diagram have no monochromatic triangles; this implies that $r(3,3)\ge 6$.
 We already showed that for any decomposition of $K_6$ into two subgraphs, one of the subgraphs has a triangle; that is, $r(3,3)=6$.

 Similarly, to show that $r(3,4)\ge 9$, we need to construct a decomposition of $K_{8}$ into two subgraphs $G$ and $H$ such that $G$ contains no triangle $K_3$ and $H$ contains no $K_4$.
 In fact, in any decomposition of $K_9$ into two subgraphs, either the first subgraph contains a triangle or the second contains a $K_4$.
 That is, $r(3,4)=9$ \cite[see][p.
 82--83]{hartsfield-ringel}.